Andrea has been an online writer for over five years. She's a dating consultant who gives advice on relationships and couples' issues.

 Never send money to someone you haven’t met.
 If you just started seeing someone, don’t send them money at all.
 They may be fishing for rich people to cover their butts.
 Be very careful with your wallet.
 Don’t make a big financial investment in someone early.

 Often bots or scammers have really bad grammar, so unless there is a good reason that their sentences are so funky, drop them.
-Maybe even report them to police or report the website to the BBB.
+Maybe even report them to the police or report the website to the BBB.

 Enlist Your Friends